How to Create a User Story Map

 4. Map user stories under user activities

 Under each activity, a series of user stories create the larger customer journey.
 In the example of the video streaming website, under the user activity of choosing a video, a user story might include searching for a video and then filtering or editing the search results to clarify.
-As you build your diagram, try to keep the description of each user activity and user story short enough to fit in a single Lucidchart building block.

 After you identify and map out user activities and their corresponding stories, the production team can start prioritizing user stories.
 Rank stories vertically from most important to least important to help the production team understand which stories have the most impact in the customer journey.